taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

     SEQUENCE_INTERNAL_OLIGO=ATCACATTGGCACCCGCAATCCTG
     SEQUENCE_PRIMER_REVCOMP=TGTAGCACGATTGCAGCATTG

-The forward primer lacks an adequate 3' end GC clamp to stabilize end-to-end hybridization (optimally there should be one or two G's or C's in the last five bases).
+The forward primer, while having a C base in the last five base positions, has it at the 5' end of that region, with a poly-A tail following.
+While runs of a single base of one to four base pairs in length are normally tolerated, it's worrisome to place one at the 3' rend.
 It also had a predicted hairpin loop:

     SEQUENCE_ID=CDC-N3-COVID-19
     Reverse primer: